Peak 8323 by Livingston Douglas

 Peak 8300 (center, mid-ground) as viewed from the southwest.
 Livingston Douglas Photo

-Peak 8300 is a minor hump located between Little Elk Mountain and Big Elk Mountain.
+Peak 8323 is now a ranked summit (thanks to LiDAR) that is located between Little Elk Mountain and Big Elk Mountain.
 It sits above the headwaters of both Wolverine Creek and Deadman Creek.
-In actuality, Peak 8300 is a bump on the long southwest ridge of Big Elk Mountain.
+In actuality, Peak 8323 is a bump on the long southwest ridge of Big Elk Mountain.
 It is easily climbed in combination with either Little Elk Mountain or Big Elk Mountain.
 USGS Big Elk Mountain

 Peak 8300 (center, mid-ground) as viewed from the southwest.
 Livingston Douglas Photo